vinayvmathad/Bike_Records_Application/1_Requirements/README.md

 ### When
 - It is used to know the bike when ever we see the bike.
 ### Where
-- It can be used in rentals ,bike enthusiasts.
+- It can be used in bike enthusiasts.
 ### How
 - This application is created by using python programming language.